 - financial instrument

-To manage, provide or finance economic empowerment efforts such as in:
+To manage, provide or finance community empowerment efforts such as in:

 - Business startup